Naurislv/Skycar-System-Integration/README.md

 2. Planning

-    * Waypoint Updater - sets target velocity for each waypoint based on upcomming traffic lights and obstacles.
+    * Waypoint Updater - sets target velocity for each waypoint based on upcoming traffic lights and obstacles.
 A more detailed documentation can be found [here](./waypoint_updater_docs.md).

 3. Control subsystems